What are my options for the cremation of my pet?

 If you have a scheduled or attended cremation then the ashes will be ready for you to take home the same day.
 It takes about 1 and a half to 2 hours to have everything ready for a cat or miniature dog.
 About 3 hours for a medium-sized dog and between 4 and 6 hours for a large or giant dog.
 We only have scheduled appointments in the morning to allow enough time to get everything carried out. there are variable in this such as if you decide on a paw print before the cremation or you choose keepsakes or an option that takes a long time to prepare.
 We will let you know the approximate time when you contact us with the details.

-If you are arranging a cremation through one of our partner vets and wish to use our free collection and delivery service then the normal times are;
+If you are arranging a cremation through one of our partner vets you may wish to use our free twice weekly collection and delivery service our scheduled days are;

-Changes have to made to accommodate Public holidays but we always try to ensure you have your pet’s ashes home within a week of being given your instructions.
+Changes have to made to accommodate Public holidays but we always try to ensure you have your pet’s ashes home as soon as possible.

-This will depend on payment being made before delivery.
-Although in the past we have always invoiced after the ashes have been delivered this has led to an enormous debt problem for us.
-Sadly we now have to ask for payment to be made before the ashes are delivered.
-We send an invoice to you as soon as we have the instructions but you may wish to contact us as soon as you have made arrangements to ensure everything can be carried out to schedule.
+You will be asked to make payment before delivery.
+We send an invoice to you as soon as we have the instructions, we will send by email to expedite the process if we ave been given those details, you may wish to contact us as soon as you have made arrangements to ensure everything can be carried out to schedule.

 This is a general guide and we will always carry out the cremation and have the ashes ready for you as quickly as we can.
 If you have any special requests for timings then just let us know.